ashblue/fluid-behavior-tree/README.md

 Runs each child node in order and expects a *Success* status to tick the next node.
 If *Failure* is returned, the sequence will stop executing child nodes and return *Failure* to the parent.

+**NOTE** It's important that every composite is followed by a `.End()` statement.
+This makes sure that your nodes are properly nested when the tree is built.

 ```C#
 .Sequence()
     .Do(() => { return TaskStatus.Success; })